danielcorin/blog/content/til/nix-darwin/launch-agents.md

 </plist>
 ```

-Now, when I create a new shell session and run `ollama list` it just works.
+Now, when I create a new shell session and run `ollama list`, it just works.
 [Here](https://github.com/danielcorin/nix-config/commit/4727a12fcc3fb80f7d2f9be6ae2f9f852c84e060) is the code diff where I added this in my nix config.